 - Review and update your personal information - View a current estimate of your benefits (just like your Personal Benefit Statement), or create your own custom estimates - Create and view estimates using a non-spouse survivor (active and deferred members only) - · Register for programs or individual counseling - Add or update beneficiaries online (active and deferred members only) - Sign up for PERA's e-publications and update other mailing preferences - · Upload your identification documents - Adjust tax withholding and direct deposit once you begin receiving your benefit, as well as print out tax form 1099-R and proof of income reports.

 Survivor Options

-Tables on the next two pages show the reduced percentage of the Single Life pension that you, the member, would receive based on your age and the age of the person you name as your survivor.
+Tables on the next two pages show the percentage of a single life pension you, the member, would receive based on your age and the age of the person you name as your survivor.